 Order Funeral Programs

-If you have recently lost a friend, family member or loved one, you may have been tasked with ordering funeral programs and stationery for the upcoming funeral or memorial service.
+If you have recently lost a family member, loved one or friend, you may have been tasked with ordering funeral programs and stationery for the upcoming funeral, memorial service or celebration of life event.
 This job can initally feel daunting and overwhelming.
 But it doesn't have to be.
 You can easily order funeral programs and other printed materials and keepsakes from many different sources.
 The key is to first, understand your time, budget and design needs.
 Then, pick a solution that fits your needs.
 Here are some quick tips to help you determine which direction you should go for ordering programs.

 Factors to consider:

 The time you have will greatly affect how you order funeral programs.
 Generally speaking, you will have about a week or two from the time your loved one is deceased until his or her services are held.
 This is not a lot of time, considering how many things have to be done.
 If you are planning a memorial, celebration or life or cremation service later, after the burial, you may have more time to plan.

 There are a wide range of printed memorial options to choose from, ranging from basic, single page funeral programs, programs with multiple pages, folds and many different graphic elements, as well as other keepsakes including bookmarks, prayer cards, thank you cards and funeral announcements.
 These items can add up pretty quickly.
 You will need to set a budget, then figure out what items you want.
 DIY funeral program options can be very inexpensive, but will require your time and expertise, while professional design and print service may be less hassle, but may cost more.